jf908/jms55.github.io/content/posts/2023_12_09_bevy_third_birthday/index.md

 Take Slime Rancher, a hit indie game from 2017.
 [This post](https://pixelalchemy.dev/posts/a-frame-of-slime-rancher) goes into detail on the tricks and rendering techniques the game used to achieve its graphics.
 Bevy 0.11 has support for almost all of the listed techniques!
 The only thing we're missing are decals, and refraction (although there's a PR open that implements screen-space refaction!).

 I would specifically like to note the _amount_ of people working on rendering features, and how it's increased over time.
-It's a great sign to see that rendering isin't the domain of only 1 or 2 dedicated developers.
+It's a great sign to see that rendering isn't the domain of only 1 or 2 dedicated developers.
 Rather, we have a fairly large amount of people contributing major rendering features and improvements.

 Too often, I feel rendering is seen as a kind of opaque witchcraft.
 To some extent, I feel that perception is true.
 Writing a shader (GPU program) is not like writing a program for the CPU in Rust.
 The graphics APIs themselves (in our case, wgpu) are not the most intuitive, and are often subject to compatibility or performance constraints that lead to poor ergonomics.
 Furthermore, even if you can write a shader, and know the graphics APIs, it's not always clear _how_ to assemble all that together into a performant, compatible, ergonomic renderer.